 Who We Are

 Yohocare is a mission-driven early stage startup.
 We are a team of people who believe that seniors deserve to be honored and cared for.
-We are devoted to building a platform to help seniors stay connected with their family members and engage with local communities so that seniors can truly live their lives to the fullest.
+We are devoted to building a platform to help seniors stay engaged, fit, and sharp, so that seniors can truly live their lives to the fullest.

 Provide a community platform to improve the social, mental, and physical fitness of seniors.